Fritz Springmeier: Early life

 Springmeier's father, James E. Schoof, worked for the United States Agency for International Development as an international agriculturist, with a primary focus on developing the Balochistan area of Pakistan.

 Education

 Springmeier received a Masters in English from the University of Kansas.

 Conspiracy theories

-Springmeier, formerly a resident of Corbett, Oregon, has written and self-published a number of books based on the subject of the bloodline Illuminati and their use of mind control.
+Springmeier, formerly a resident of Corbett, Oregon, has written and self-published a number of books based on the subject of the family lineage bloodlines of the Illuminati and their use of mind control.
 He has also endorsed the existence of Project Monarch, an alleged CIA mind control project, based partially on the assertions of author Cathy O'Brien.

 Springmeier's early work, The Watchtower & the Masons, focuses on the relationship between Jehovah's Witnesses and Freemasonry.
 In this book he describes a relationship between Charles Taze Russell and the so-called "Eastern Establishment".
 Springmeier followed these links into Masonry and did a further examination of the Eastern establishment.